This article is part of the 5 Myths series.

 Stories from fellow travelers help light up the landscape.
-Stories, for example, of ones who are reaching from Christ’s body outward—ones who invite neighbors to a church Bible study group and who see those neighbors and their families gradually transformed by the gospel; ones who host international students in their home, bring them regularly to church, and see some of them believe in Jesus; women whose brothers and sisters in Christ’s body have prayed for years with them for their husbands to come to faith.
-Interwoven through these stories are the hospitality and prayers of God’s people, specific prayers for the salvation of those they name together in God’s presence.
+Stories, for example, of those who are reaching from Christ’s body outward—those who invite neighbors to a church Bible study group and who see those neighbors and their families gradually transformed by the gospel; those who host international students in their home, regularly bring them to church, and see some of them believe in Jesus; women whose brothers and sisters in Christ’s body have prayed for years with them for their husbands to come to faith.
+Interwoven through these stories are the hospitality and prayers of God’s people—specific prayers for the salvation of those they name together in God’s presence.

-As a redeemed people we bear witness to the good news that Jesus died on the cross, bearing our sin, and rose from the grave, conquering death.
+As a redeemed people, we bear witness to the good news that Jesus died on the cross, bore our sin, and rose from the grave, conquering death.
 Believing this good news makes us part of a body that lives and moves together toward seeing Jesus.
 We don’t do this evangelism thing alone.

-Better to picture a road full of people walking together, sort of like we picture the Israelites walking up to the Jerusalem temple at feast time—whole groups and families of them, talking and singing and taking in others along the way.
+Better to picture a road full of people walking together, sort of like we picture the Israelites walking up to the Jerusalem temple at feast time—whole groups and families, talking and singing and taking in others along the way.
 We’re God’s people.
 This is all God’s work.
-By his Spirit God calls people to himself and gives them new life through faith in Christ.
-Those who have believed just get to participate.
+By his Spirit, God calls people to himself and gives them new life through faith in Christ.
+Those who have believed get to participate.
 He uses us.
 He uses us.

-Myth #2: We don’t have to speak it—just live it.
+Myth #2: We don’t have to speak the gospel—we just live it.
 Or at least wait and earn the right to speak.

 I’m reminded of a woman who moved across the globe to a country not generally friendly to Christianity.
-In her (successful) interview for a job in a local business she told her potential employers about her Christian faith—because she figured that to be initially clear about her commitments would pave the way for more and, she prayed, fruitful interactions on the subject.
+In her (successful) interview for a job at a local business, she told her potential employers about her Christian faith—because she figured that to be initially clear about her commitments would pave the way for more fruitful interactions on the subject.
 And indeed it has.
 Another friend across town has been able to show and explain the gospel through years of work in church-based ESL classes—and some of those students are now brothers and sisters in the Lord.

 Myth #3: Evangelism requires special training.

-Usually if we’ve just seen a great movie, that movie will find its way into our conversation, with a lot of enthusiasm.
+If we’ve just seen a great movie, that movie will often find its way into our conversation . . . usually with a lot of enthusiasm.
 It’s got to be true that if we’re regularly encountering the God of the universe speaking to us through his Word, then his Word will probably overflow into our conversations.
 Wouldn’t it be strange if it didn’t?

 Maybe the best ongoing training is wholehearted participation in church body life, Bible study, prayer, service—those basic elements of the Christian life that help us grow to maturity.